Grand National Tournament Qualification Procedures

 18. Publication of the Points Race.

-The rankings of the top eight competitors/teams in each event will be updated and published within seven school days after each tournament, with the exception of the last tournament of the year.
-For that last tournament, the final tallies will be computed at that tournament to be announced after the end of the tournament's awards ceremony.
+The rankings of the top eight competitors/teams in each event will be updated and published within seven school days after each tournament.
 Invoices will be sent out to the schools within seven days of the publishing of the final ranks.

 19. Audit and protest.